drokia2/dat_gif_tho/README.md

 dat_gif_tho
 ===========

-Our mission is to create the most visually stimulating and aesthetic gifs
+Our mission is to create the most visually stimulating and aesthetic things

 [Venus As A Boy](http://venusasaboy.herokuapp.com/)